Kik07L/Behringer-X-Touch-for-ableton/readme.md

 - `ZOOM BUTTON + Rotation`: Zoom in/out in Arrangement view.

 #### **Gray Section**
-- `GLOBAL VIEW`: Switches between audio/instrument and return tracks
+- `GLOBAL VIEW`: Switch between Session and Arrangement views.
 - `MIDI TRACKS`: Create a new MIDI track.
 - `INPUTS`: Open/close the browser.
 - `AUDIO TRACKS`: Create a new audio track.